 How Does Our Body Digest Collagen?

-Before beginning to understand how long it may take for collagen to work, it’s important to take a brief look into the science behind how we digest, absorb, and metabolize collagen.
+Before beginning to understand how long it may take for collagen supplements to work, it's important to take a brief look into the science behind how we digest, absorb, and metabolize collagen.

-Collagen – like all proteins – is composed of a link of amino acids.
+Collagen protein – like all proteins – is composed of a link of amino acids.
 This link is called a peptide.

 These peptides and amino acids are then absorbed into the small intestine where they enter the bloodstream.

-Collagen peptides found in supplemental form are more bioavailable and easier for the body to use since it is essentially a pre-digested form of collagen.
+However, hydrolyzed collagen peptides found in supplemental form are more bioavailable and easier for the body to use since it is essentially a pre-digested form of collagen.

 How Long Does It Take for Collagen to Work?

 In general, the time it takes for collagen to work depends on the current collagen levels in your body.
-If you have super low collagen levels, you may notice more of a dramatic difference once you start taking it.
+If you have low collagen levels, you may notice more of a dramatic difference once you start taking it.

-Essentially, the lower the collagen levels, the faster you’ll likely notice a difference.
+Essentially, the lower the collagen levels, the faster you'll likely notice a difference once you start taking collagen products.

-If you’re taking collagen for your skin, you may notice a difference in a matter of weeks.
 According to a study by the Journal of Cosmetic Dermatology, collagen peptides substantially reduced wrinkles by over 30% after 3 months.
 Some participants in the study saw results even after just four weeks, so it may vary from person to person (4).

 Athletes who took daily 10 grams of collagen peptides daily reported significant improvements in joint pain after 24 weeks.
 This is all the more reason to ensure you are consistently taking your collagen supplement to reap the most benefit.